This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Purchase and Print

-Get the ad-free, printable PDF with bonus stitch chart in my pattern stores:
+Or get the ad-free, printable PDF with bonus stitch chart in Studio Crochet:

 image of back of woman wearing mohair lace crochet scarf